StevenYuysy/vue-content-placeholder/README.md

 ## How it work?

 You can check out the article above.
-The differnce is that I use the property of `flex` instead of `absolute` in every row.
+The difference is that I use the property of `flex` instead of `absolute` in every row.

 The boxes can be custom height and custom width, you can choose a fixed height with `px`, or just use Number to declare its `flex-basis` or use `%`, `em` ...